borchand/Bachelor-Project/README.md

 ## Getting Started
-To run the code in this repository, you need to have Python...
+The code in this repository uses python 3.10 or 3.11

 Some tasks from OpenAI Gym uses `Box2D`.
 For this to work you need to isnstall swig.
 You can do this using brew with the following command: